Showing posts with label artifacts. Show all posts

 Mules and Horses

 We left Columbia and drove through Mt Pleasant, stopping at Mt Pleasant Grill.
-It didn't appear much, but we thought we would try it.
-It was a lot bigger on the inside and very nice.
-The food was great.
-A little spicy and cooked differently.
-It was tender, fresh, and delicious.
+It didn't appear much, but we decided to try it.
+It was a lot bigger on the inside and very friendly.
+The food was excellent.
+It was a bit spicy and cooked differently, but tender, fresh, and delicious.
 We definitely will eat there again.

 Fried Catfish, Fried Okra, Cole Slaw

 We asked about the museum next door, and one of the waitresses said it was worth seeing.
 So we toured the museum.
 It was filled with lots of memorabilia about the town.
-The things you would see in a doctor's office, war artifacts, gowns, dresses, furniture, and so much more.
+You would see things in a doctor's office, war artifacts, gowns, dresses, furniture, and so much more.

 doctor office

-I bought several note cards: The Hamilton Place, The St Johns Episcopal Church, Walnut Grove, Rippavilla, and Fountain Creek Mills. (historic homes, church, and mill).
-The curator tried to sell us a 2023 Farmers Almanac she was telling us about some of the things she had read in it.
+I bought several note cards: Hamilton Place, St John's Episcopal Church, Walnut Grove, Rippavilla, and Fountain Creek Mills (historic homes, church, and mill).
+The curator tried to sell us a 2023 Farmers Almanac; she told us about some of the things she had read.

 Walked outside to the nearby park, where I saw those beautiful tin flowers and 2 blooming dogwood trees.
 The perfect time of the year to be blooming.
 We had a great time except for the 30 MPH winds.
 We saw hats, trash, and cotton candy flying everywhere.
 One bag blew off the vendor's rack and spooked several horses.
 All in all, it was a great day.